 Meet Whitney Owens

-Whitney is a licensed professional counsellor and owns a growing group practice in Savannah, Georgia.
-Along with a wealth of experience managing a practice, she also has an extensive history working in a variety of clinical and religious settings, allowing her to specialize in consulting for faith-based practices and those wanting to connect with religious organizations that incorporate faith in practice.
+Whitney is a licensed professional counselor.
+In addition, Whitney owns a growing group practice in Savannah, Georgia.
+She offers a wealth of experience in managing a practice.
+Also, she has an extensive history of working in a variety of clinical and religious settings.
+This allows her to specialize in consulting for faith-based practices.
+Additionally, she can help out those wanting to connect with religious organizations that incorporate faith in practice.

 In this first episode of the Faith In Practice podcast, Whitney Owens gives insight into her experience with the success of her own faith-based practice.

 To begin, we decided to start this podcast to help those think through whether they want to start a private practice.
 So, they’ll want to know how exactly to do it.
 And, ultimately how to really grow it.
 We want to show clinicians how to build a practice with a faith-based perspective.
 And, the understanding of how to do it in an ethical way.

 As you may or may not know, Whitney is one of the private practice consultants at Practice Of The Practice.
 She grew up in Georgia.
 And, throughout her childhood and high school, was naturally drawn into faith because of what she went through.
 She got involved in a church and that’s where her faith really grew.

 In college, her faith grew even more.
 Not long after graduating, she wondered what she wanted to do as a profession.
 Whilst considering youth ministries, she ended up becoming a missionary.
 It was during that time that she started counseling.
 And, after much prayer and consideration, she figured out that she was quite good at it.
 And, this is what she wanted to do.